8 Facts About Corgis

 The Pembroke Welsh Corgi originated in Pembrokeshire.
 They were brought into the area by Flemish weavers that Henry I of Britain invited to live and work in the area in 1107.

 In addition to their craft, they also brought the short-legged herding dogs that would become the foundation for the modern Pembroke Welsh Corgi.
-Pembrokes were also often used for herding cattle and sheep and also used the nipping technique common to heelers.
+Pembrokes were also often used for herding cattle and sheep, and they also used the nipping technique common to heelers.

 These are just a few facts about Corgis.
-A Corgi is a fantastic addition to an active family that can make them an involved member of the family and give them plenty of love and attention.
+A Corgi is a fantastic addition to an active family, whether single owners or big families, who can make them an involved member of the family and give them plenty of love and attention.

 If you think this dog breed could be the one for you, learn more about them, and then check out the available Pembroke Welsh Corgi puppies.
-You could end up finding your new best friend and may even end up obsessed with Corgis!
+Who knows?
+You could end up finding your new best friend and the perfect addition to your family!